Allen-Sumanth/git-tutorial/delta-force.md

 # Welcome to Git Tutorial

-Hi this change is made by Rishi
+Hi this change is made by Gujral